nasavbailey/DI-flux-ratio-plot/documentation/description.md

 ## Authorship & Acknowledgements
-Vanessa Bailey, Jet Propulsion Laboratory, California Institute of Technology
+Vanessa Bailey and Sergi Hildebrandt Rafels, Jet Propulsion Laboratory, California Institute of Technology

 This work was carried out in part at the Jet Propulsion Laboratory, California Institute of Technology, under a contract with the National Aeronautics and Space Administration.
 Government sponsorship acknowledged.